atolab/zenoh-web/content/docs/migration_1.0/C++.md

 };

 // One needs to implement __zenoh_serialize_with_serializer and __zenoh_deserialize_with_deserializer
-// in the same namespace where CustomStruct is defined.
+// in the same namespace, where CustomStruct is defined.
 // To simplify implementation users are allowed to use
 // serialize_with_serializer and deserialize_with_deserializer functions defined in zenoh::ext::detail namespace.
 bool __zenoh_serialize_with_serializer(zenoh::ext::Serializer& serializer, const CustomStruct& s, ZResult* err) {